John Henry Irish in WW1

 Was broken long ago.

 *Vera Brittain was born in Newcastle–under-Lyme in 1893, to a well to do family involved in paper manufacture.
 Following an education in a private school in Surrey she attended Somerville College, Oxford, but deferred her studies in 1915 to serve as a nurse with the Voluntary Aid Detachment.
 Vera served in London, France and Malta (where she served alongside Leonard Vincent Broughton, from the Old Inn Widecombe) During the war Vera lost her fiancée, best friend and brother.
-Vera Brittain is famous not only for her poetry, but also her best selling autobiography Testament of Youth which has been made into a film on 3 separate occasions.
-Following her marriage in 1925 Vera had 2 children, the better known being Baroness Shirley Williams the former Labour cabinet minister and now Lib-Dem peer.
+Vera Brittain is famous not only for her poetry, but also her best selling autobiography Testament of Youth which has been made into a film on three separate occasions.
+Following her marriage in 1925 Vera had two children, the better known being Baroness Shirley Williams the former Labour cabinet minister and now Lib-Dem peer.

 Thanks to the Irish family for permission to use the family photographs, to Mrs Ena Smerdon for the 1915 photograph of Edmund Irish and family, and to Sue Eveleigh for reading the poem.